|

 Hence God, in His mercy, gave

-encouraged by this, Jonah went to Nineveh as he was commanded and called
+Nineveh as he was commanded and called the city to

-the city to repentance as he was commanded.
+repentance as he was commanded.
+Astonishingly,

-And he fell back into jealousy.
+into jealousy.

-God, then, had to use the gourd
+something about real love.
+God, then, had to use the gourd plant to show Jonah

-plant to show Jonah what the mission was all about.
+what the mission was all about.
 It was about

 love.
 As you loved that plant, so I love the